SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Developing/Developing_connectors_as_Visual_Studio_solutions.md

 > [!NOTE]
 >
 > - A QAction project can contain several \*.cs files that you can organize in different folders.
 The files will then be combined when the protocol is assembled.
-> - It is recommended to place all "using" directives inside the namespace instead of at the top of the file.
+> - We recommend placing all "using" directives inside the namespace instead of at the top of the file.
-> - When developing connectors as a Visual Studio solution, DLL imports need to be configured by adding references on the C# project itself (instead of using the [dllImport](xref:Protocol.QActions.QAction-dllImport) attribute).
+> - When connectors are developed as a Visual Studio solution, DLL imports need to be configured by adding references on the C# project itself (instead of using the [dllImport](xref:Protocol.QActions.QAction-dllImport) attribute).
-> - The QAction ID can also be edited via the dropdown menu of the *Edit QAction* icon next to the \<QAction> tag in the protocol XML file.
-This will result in adapting both the xml and the related C# projects.
+> - You can also edit the QAction ID via the dropdown menu of the *Edit QAction* icon next to the \<QAction> tag in the protocol XML file.
+This will adapt both the XML and the related C# projects.

 To introduce a reference to another QAction, select the QAction project, right-click, and select *Add* > *Reference*.
 In the *Reference Manager* window, select *Projects*, and then select the checkbox for the desired QAction project(s) you want to reference.
 This will be translated by DIS to `[ProtocolName].[ProtocolVersion].QAction.<id>.dll` imports in the protocol XML when the connector is assembled.